Skip to content

 Then came the reversal.

 Quality Degradation.
 CEO Sebastian Siemiatkowski admitted that “cost unfortunately seems to have been a too-predominant evaluation factor,” resulting in “lower quality” outcomes.
 Customers complained about interactions with what they described as “slop-spinning algorithms.”
+The word slop is diagnostic: it is what fluent, confident, plausible-but-wrong output looks like to the person on the receiving end.
+The failure was not that the AI was incapable — it was that the organisation extended it unearned trust, deploying it where no human was doing the work of judging whether the output was actually any good.

 The Pivot Back to Humans.
 By May 2025, Klarna initiated a recruitment drive to bring humans back into the loop, ending a year-long hiring freeze.
 Siemiatkowski described the new model as an “Uber-type setup” targeting students and rural workers for flexible, remote customer service roles — a human fallback to ensure quality and empathy.